walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Checkpoint Scene](../assets/images/checkpoint-scene.jpg)

 Each checkpoint has an orientation, you can see the little red arrow to indicate the "forward" direction players are expected to pass through the checkpoint.
 This affects which side has the white arrows on it, and also where the car is placed when they reset to this checkpoint.
-You can adjust the width and height of the checkpoint by changing the "size" values in the inspector.
+You can adjust the width and height of the checkpoint by changing the **"Size"** values in the inspector.
 If this checkpoint is near a big jump, it's a good idea to make the checkpoint Y size tall enough that players jumping through the checkpoint in the air will still trigger it.
 ![Checkpoint Details](../assets/images/checkpoint-editing.jpg)

 ## <a name="track_path"></a>Setting the track path / minimap